RichardeJiang/SFND_2D_Feature_Tracking/src/Report.md

 |       **ORB**        |  9.57067 / 1.89368   |   8.89255 / 0.73962  |   7.7929 / 4.70806  |   8.24856 / 46.0275   |          N/A         |   10.0542 / 79.5501   |
 |       **AKAZE**      |          N/A         |          N/A         |         N/A         |           N/A         |   130.222 / 109.853  |          N/A          |
 |       **SIFT**       |   161.46 / 1.95341   |    138.6 / 0.919097  |         N/A         |   174.587 / 49.6796   |          N/A         |    155.124 / 109.643  |

+Among all the results, it's easy to see that in terms of computation speed, we should go with detector __FAST__, where on average a rough 0.8 to 1 ms is spent, while the rest will take at least 10 times longer.
+However, in my opinion in order to tell the best pair, the number of detected/matched points should also be considered: e.g., the combination of FAST + SIFT produces 116 matched points, the largest one for all FAST results, but the average descriptor time for SIFT is 33 ms, much more than BRISK, BRIEF, ORB.
+Therefore my recommendation would be:
+1. FAST + BRIEF;
+2. FAST + ORB;
+3. FAST + BRISK.

+These pairs give the fastest processing time, while maintaining a reasonable number of matched points at the same time (all around 80 to 90 matched points).